ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

 The Round of 32, the first round of the tournament, is usually a round without many close matches.
 This year however was different!
 We saw a bunch of close matches, but the match between Brazil and Hong Kong was the one that took the spot for most surprising match of the round.

-Brazil, being the #10 seed from qualifiers, was the big favourite to move into the Round of 16.
-They were up against the #22 seeded Hong Kong, which should have posed no big troubles for the Brazilian team, but things turned out different.
+Brazil, being the #10 seed from the Qualifiers, was the big favourite to move into the Round of 16.
+They were up against the #22-seeded Hong Kong, which should have posed no big troubles for the Brazilian team, but things turned out different.

 After the start of the match, Brazil took a quick 2–0 lead, winning their protected HD2 and the FM1 pick from Hong Kong.
-Brazil picked NM4 as their next map, which in hindsight, was not the right pick.
+Brazil picked NM4 as their next map, which in hindsight was not the right pick.
 Hong Kong came back and took three straight map wins, including two breakpoints, taking the lead in the match with a 2–3 scoreline.
 After taking the lead, Hong Kong was the next team to pick.
 They picked HR1, which resulted in Brazil getting a second breakpoint, tying the match at 3–3.
 After a back-and-forth between the two teams, the score ended up in a 4–4 tie, forcing a tiebreaker.

-In the end, Hong Kong took the win and won the match 4–5, forcing Brazil into the losers bracket and moving on to the Round of 16 themselves.
+In the end, Hong Kong took the win and won the match 4–5, forcing Brazil into the losers' bracket and moving on to the Round of 16 themselves.

 ### Round of 16: ::{ flag=PL }:: Poland vs. ::{ flag=AU }:: Australia